 Click Continue.
-Your Mac will then ask you to enter your full name, which is the name that others see your mail as being “From”, and your your e-mail password:
+Your Mac will then ask you to enter your full name (the name that others see your mail as being “From”, such as “Joan of Arc” or “Philip J. Fry”), and your your e-mail password:

 After adding the profile, start the Mail program.
 You should be able to send and receive mail for firstname.lastname@example.org (try sending yourself a test message to make sure it works).

 By the way, if you ever want to remove this profile from your Mac in the future, you can do so in System Preferences.